Lorp/samsa/docs/technote-ttf-cubic.md

 ### Glyphs 3

 Glyphs 3 (from version Glyphs3.0.2-3040, released 2020-12-01) can export static ttf-cubic fonts.
 In *Font Info / Exports*, add a custom parameter “Save as ttf-cubic” and enable it.
-TrueType fonts subsequently exported are ttf-cubic.
+Exports with “TrueType outline flavour” will subsequently be in ttf-cubic format.

 ## A note on outline direction